oroinc/documentation/user/back-office/products/products/import-products.rst

 4. Click **Choose File** and select the .csv file you prepared.

-.. note:: Ensure that your .csv file is saved in the Unicode (UTF-8) encoding.
+.. note: Ensure your .csv file is saved in the Unicode (UTF-8) encoding.
 Otherwise, the content of the file can be rendered improperly.

 .. image:: /user/img/products/products/import_product_images.png
    :alt: The steps that are necessary to perform to import the product price attributes successfully

 5. Click **Download Import Template** to download a sample .csv file with the necessary headers.

-6. **Prepare data for import**: Based on the downloaded file, create your bulk information in the .csv format.
+6. **Prepare data for import**: Create your bulk information in the .csv format based on the downloaded file.

 Once your file is ready, click **Choose File** and select the prepared comma-separated values (.csv) file.